-This is probably the most famous club in the region and if you’ve already been planning on visiting Hvar island you’ve likely stumbled across it a few times.
+This is probably the most famous club in the region, and if you’ve already been planning on visiting Hvar island, you’ve likely stumbled across it a few times.
 Beach revelers should head to Stipanska Island on the Pakleni Islands.
 Carpe Diem more or less operates 24 hours a day serving up drinks to sunbathers during the day and music to a large crowd late into the next morning.

 Central Park Club

-Located in central Hvar this bar features live music every night in the high season and has one of the best atmospheres on the island.
-Much like the island of Hvar this bar is for everyone or anyone looking to hear some live music and have a drink.
+Located in central Hvar, this bar features live music every night in the high season and has one of the best atmospheres on the island.
+Much like the island of Hvar, this bar is for everyone or anyone looking to hear some live music and have a drink.

-Getting to Hvar Island
+How to Get to Hvar Island

 There are two main ways on the island – fly or take one of the many boat options.

 The primary way to get to Hvar island is from Split.
-Jadrolinija is the main ferry provider in Croatia.
+Jadrolinija is the leading ferry provider in Croatia.
 They have two different schedules – one for the high season and another for the low season.
 You can find more info on Jadrolinija here.
 All of the larger ferries arrive in Stari Grad which then requires a bus ride to Hvar Town, bus times usually coincide with ferry arrival times.
 International ferries from Ancona are also possible via Jadrolinija.

 The fastest and most convenient way to travel via public transport are the catamarans.
-Their smaller size also allows for them to arrive directly in the town of Hvar.
+Their smaller size also allows them to arrive directly in the town of Hvar.
 More info about locations that they operate from can be found here.

 If you’re arriving by yacht you probably already know what you’re doing or have a crew who does.
-However, Hvar Town and the surrounding marinas in the summertime swell with yachts and sailboats from around the world.
+However, Hvar Town and the surrounding marinas in the summertime swell with boats and sailboats from around the world.

-Plan Your Trip to Hvar
+Plan For Your Trip